(article updated 30-April-2018)

 - Better than Lightroom: all possibile meta-information (EXIF, IPTC, proprietary make notes...) are displayed and managed.
 Tags can be associated to icons.

-You can create a calendar or an HTML gallery with images; hotkeys configurable as well as many options.
+- Better than Lightroom: you can create a calendar or an HTML gallery with images; hotkeys configurable as well as many options.
+Export to UPNP/DLNA devices.

 Completely free.
 Link here.